boardfish/com3550-marked-work/special-project-report.md

 sub-optimal to encourage the school's IT department to install `git` tools on school PCs, upon advice from both Maya and my module tutor.

-My first solution to navigate the problem was to investigate taking out Raspberry Pi computers on loan from the university.
+My first resolution was to investigate taking out Raspberry Pi computers on loan from the university.
 Students would have been given a command line environment and access to a text editor (or potentially IDE, depending on the capacity of the Pi computers).
 From there, they would be able to write their code, run the test suite, and commit it.
 I also investigated hosting a Jenkins and Git server using Docker, so that students would be able to have the tests run against a continuous integration environment.
 This would bring the lesson closer to an emulation of industry software development.

 This would have needed microSD cards for each board, a prebuilt system image with Git server credentials and Jenkins credentials for each user, and display